Michael Kremer: Career

+In September 2026, the World Bank Group appointed Kremer as its chief economist and senior vice president for development economics, effective October 1, 2026.
+In that role, he is to lead the institution's research, data, and analytical agenda.

 Kremer began his academic career at the Massachusetts Institute of Technology (MIT), where he served as a postdoctoral fellow from 1992 to 1993.
 He was a visiting assistant professor at the University of Chicago in spring 1993, and joined MIT as an assistant professor the same year.
 He was promoted to associate professor in 1996, and again to professor of economics in 1998.
 In 1999, he joined Harvard University, where he served as Gates Professor of Developing Societies from 2003 to 2020.
 After his time at Harvard, Kremer again joined the University of Chicago, where he is a university professor in economics and director of the Development Innovation Lab at the Becker Friedman Institute for Research in Economics.

 In addition to his academic appointments, Kremer is a fellow of the Econometric Society, a member of the National Academy of Sciences, and a fellow of the American Academy of Arts and Sciences.
 In 2002, he co-founded the Bureau for Research and Economic Analysis of Development, a non-profit learned society promoting research on the microeconomics of development.
 Since 1999, Kremer has also been a research associate at the National Bureau of Economic Research.

 According to Research Papers in Economics, Kremer is among the most cited economists in the world, ranking in the top 130 authors by total research output as of November 2023.
 He has focused his research on economic growth and poverty alleviation, particularly as it relates to education and health.
 Alongside Abhijit Banerjee and Esther Duflo, Kremer has helped establish the effectiveness of randomized controlled trials to test proposed antipoverty measures.
 Describing Kremer's early use of pioneering experimental methods, Duflo said that Kremer "was there from the very beginning, and took enormous risks. [...]
 He is a visionary."

 Inspired by a randomized evaluation co-authored with Edward Miguel showing substantial effects of school-based deworming programs on educational attainment and health, Kremer co-founded the Deworm the World Initiative, which has since 2014 delivered 1.8 billion treatments to children around the world.
 The scheme, run by non-profit Evidence Action, was ranked a GiveWell top charity from 2013 to 2022, considered among the best in the world for social impact per marginal dollar spent.
 Since 2009, Kremer has been a member of Giving What We Can, an effective altruism organization whose members pledge to give 10% or more of their lifetime income to effective charities.